SOC 2 readiness vs. audit and why your MSP doesn't do audits

 In practice this means:

-• The firm that builds your SOC 2 program cannot issue the SOC 2 report.
+- The firm that builds your SOC 2 program cannot issue the SOC 2 report.

-• The firm that issues the SOC 2 report cannot have built your program, operated it on your behalf or provided material advisory services on the controls they are testing.
+- The firm that issues the SOC 2 report cannot have built your program, operated it on your behalf or provided material advisory services on the controls they are testing.

 Some firms advertise “SOC 2 end to end” and then subcontract one side of the work to stay on the right side of the rule.
 Some firms blur the line intentionally and then hope the independence review does not surface it.
 Clean projects respect the split up front.

-What a readiness engagement actually delivers
+What does a SOC 2 readiness engagement actually deliver?

 A real readiness engagement produces the material the audit will sample.
 That usually means:

-• Scoping.
+- Scoping.
 What systems and data are in the audit boundary.
 What Trust Services Criteria apply.
 What is explicitly carved out.

-• Gap assessment.
+- Gap assessment.
 A control-by-control inventory of the current state against the audit standard, with each gap flagged.

-• Remediation.
+- Remediation.
 Building or hardening the controls that are missing or weak.
 Multi-factor authentication, logging, access reviews, change management, vendor risk, incident response.

-• Documentation.
+- Documentation.
 Written policies, procedures and system descriptions.
 The auditor needs these to write the system-description section of the report.

-• Evidence accumulation.
+- Evidence accumulation.
 Operating the controls for long enough to produce the artifacts the auditor will sample.
 For a Type II report, this is the observation period, usually 3 to 12 months.

-• Pre-audit review.
+- Pre-audit review.
 A mock audit against the audit standard to catch issues before the auditor does.

 Skipping the readiness work and going straight to audit is a predictable way to burn audit fees.
 The auditor arrives, finds gaps, issues a qualified opinion or requests a remediation cycle that delays the report by several months.

-What the audit firm actually does
+What does the SOC 2 audit firm actually do?

 The audit firm evaluates whether the control environment is designed appropriately (Type I) or operating effectively over a period (Type II).
 In practice:

-• Reviews the system description the company provides.
+- Reviews the system description the company provides.

-• Tests the design of controls.
+- Tests the design of controls.
 “If this control were operating as described, would it address the relevant risk.”

-• Tests the operation of controls, for Type II.
+- Tests the operation of controls, for Type II.
 Sampling evidence across the observation period.

-• Documents findings, discusses with management and issues the opinion.
+- Documents findings, discusses with management and issues the opinion.

 The audit firm does not build controls.
 Does not write policies.
 Does not operate the security program.
 Does not remediate gaps on the company’s behalf.
 Those are all readiness activities, and they are the reason the two roles are separate.